Why is it important

 Environmental Awareness Activities for Employees:

 These encouraged employees to reduce energy, water, waste, and pollution usage in both personal and work settings.
 Activities included contests for ideas to reduce waste and raw water usage at power plants, "One Hour Power-Off" campaigns during lunch breaks, and the distribution of educational media to raise awareness about environmental and safety issues.
-At ABP1–5 and ABPR1–5 power plants, the annual “SHERO Project Month” was held to promote environmental, health, safety, and energy conservation behaviours through real workplace practices, including competitions to recognise outstanding employee behaviours in these areas.
+In addition, each year the ABP and ABPR power plant groups organise the “Safety, Health, Environment and Energy Conservation Recognition and Observation (SHERO) Month” to promote behavioural change and foster a culture of safety, occupational health, environmental stewardship, and energy conservation.
+The initiative focuses on practical, on-site activities to raise awareness, such as recognition programmes and competitions that reward employees who demonstrate exemplary environmental and safety behaviours in their daily work.